Strip on New Years Eve

 Home

-Las Vegas has an endless list of activities you could do.
-For a family guy like myself who gambles little, doesn’t drink and is devoted to his wife…what is there really to do in Vegas?
-Here is a list of fun activities while in the city.
-Most are all within walking distance of each other so you can really pack them in.
-Although I have walked from The Strip to Downtown (something my wife still brings up), you can easily hop on a bus.
+Las Vegas has an endless list of activities you can do.
+For a guy like myself who doesn't gamble, doesn�t drink and is devoted to his wife�what is there really to do in Vegas?
+Below is a list of fun activities while in the city.
+Most are all within walking distance of each other although you could utalize several different trams.

 Fremont Street Experience

-Located in Downtown Las Vegas, you’ll enjoy a pedestrian only street among the older casinos while walking under the Viva Vision canopy and light show.
+Located in Downtown Las Vegas, you�ll enjoy a pedestrian only street among the older casinos while walking under the Viva Vision canopy and light show.
 The canopy is 90 feet above you the length of five football fields.
 This is the largest screen in the world and the experience is amazing when they blast music and light up the canopy.

 The Bellagio Fountains

+The Fountain Show outside is a free activity happening every 15 minutes in the evening.
 What a sight, water shooting out of 1,214 water shooting devices up to 460 feet into the air.
-Add to that the choreographed music and you’ve got the best water show on earth.
+Add to that the choreographed music and you�ve got the best water show on earth.
+Then go inside to see the Conservatory and Lobby Art.

 Caesars Palace

 Caesars Palace has a free fountain show every hour.
 The fountains and special effects are something worth a gander.
 Also, take a peek at the 50,000-gallon saltwater aquarium.
+Then walk though the Forum Shops and curving escalators.

 The Volcano at the Mirage

 Another free show on the strip, you get to watch a volcano blow up shooting fire balls, with tribal dancers, smoke, flowing lava and a lagoon with waterfalls.
 All this, choreographed to exciting music, what could go wrong?
+Then go inside for the animal viewing, tigers, panthers, etc.

 The Eiffel Tower